ismailtachafine/ismailtachafine/README.md

 - 🔭 I’m currently looking for an **Internship in Data Engineering/Science**

-- 💻 I’m passionate about **Data Engineering, Cloud Computing and DevOps**
+- 💻 I’m passionate about **Data Engineering, AI, Cloud Computing and DevOps**

 - 📫 Reach me at **ismail.tachafine22@gmail.com**